wolfrust/bannoti/README.md

 10. Delete the assets/notify/ directory : `rm -rf assets/notify/`. **Make sure you type this out carefully, because you don't want to end up deleting the binary we just made.**

 At this point you can do two things.
-1. Start using Bannoti without compiling bannoti.py : Run `python bannoti.py --startup`, and you're ready.
+1. Start using Bannoti without compiling bannoti.py : Run `python bannoti.py --yesstartup`, and you're ready.
 2. Compile bannoti.py as well.
 Please refer to [this guide](https://datatofish.com/executable-pyinstaller/) if you do not know how to compile python files.

 ---